 .Eventually, she uncovered most of Celia’s story.
 The key was a 1902 will in which Sam Lancaster, whose father had bought the Nelson County farm, left it to his most trusted employee – the former slave whom Georgia knew as Aunt Celia.
 That fateful decision led to a court battle with Sam’s surviving brother.
 The case went to Kentucky’s highest court, yet most newspapers declined to report about it.
 A Black woman inheriting more than 500 acres of land from a White man apparently wasn’t considered news.
 Neither was the fact that Celia Mudd went on after winning the case to become a local philanthropist, admired by Blacks and Whites alike.

 Powers and I collaborated on a novel , Celia’s Land,* that explores this forgotten history.
 During the research I visited the farm on which Celia spent her life.
 Stepping into the old slave quarters where she was born, I reflected on how much we still don’t understand about that time, when Whites believed Blacks were no more than property.
 I also thought about how often racism is still ignored, distorted, or downplayed.

 Rather than the petty arguments, name-calling and cruel distortions that often characterize political discourse these days, what we need is the courage to face our own and society’s uncomfortable realities – to openly acknowledge them, replace hatred with compassion, and stop accepting convenient myths.

 (Original version posted on April 4, 2008; most read post, Jan.
 2012)

-* I worked with Georgia on the book and have written a play, The Inheritance, based on Celia Mudd's story.
+* In addition to working with Georgia on the book I have written a play, The Inheritance, also based on Celia Mudd's story.